Quasar-UniNA/GeneticOptimization/ReadMe.md

   - quantum_mating_operator.py implements the QMO algorithm presented in <i> Acampora, Giovanni, Roberto Schiattarella, and Autilia Vitiello.
 "Quantum Mating Operator: A New Approach to Evolve Chromosomes in Genetic Algorithms."
    2022 IEEE Congress on Evolutionary Computation (CEC).
 IEEE, 2022. </i>
+  - quantum_genetic_sampling.py implements the QGS algorithm presented in <i> Acampora, Giovanni, Roberto Schiattarella, and Autilia Vitiello.
+"Using quantum amplitude amplification in genetic algorithms."
+Expert Systems with Applications 209 (2022): 118203. </i>

 ## Usage